Sky Force: Sky Force Anniversary

-This title is the Windows version of Sky Force 2014 and was released on Steam in 2015 and the Apple TV 4 in 2016.
+This title is the Windows version of Sky Force 2014 and was released on Steam in 2015, Android TV and Apple TV 4 in 2016.
 It was released for PlayStation 3, PlayStation 4 and PlayStation Vita via PlayStation Network in summer 2016.
 This version is not F2P and has an improved upgrade system.
 It's also available for the Wii U on the Nintendo eShop.

 Reception

 The game received a favorable review by Hardcore Gamer who gave it a score of 4 out of 5.

+Sky Force Reloaded (2016)

+The fourth part in the series was released in 2016 for both iOS and Android as a Free-to-play game.
+Same as the third part of the series, polygonal 3D graphics were used.